H-4106/Group9_WebProject/README.md

 # Group9_WebProject
- This is my first Web project with a team.
-We make a sneaker store. my part is: Features for End Users.
+ This is my first Frontend Web project with a team.
+We design and code a Shoes store with HTML, CSS and javascript.

+ my part is: Features for End Users.
+ Responsibility:
  - Pagination
- - Display products by category (with pagination)
+ - Display products
- - Search (with pagination).
+ - Search.
-    - basic: by product name
-    - advanced: by product name, with options for category and price range